Raunak-S/mal-stats/README.md

 ## Usage

 1. Navigate to `localhost:3000` in your preferred webbrowser.
-2. Type any MyAnimstList username to find to display the profile's statistics.
+2. Type any MyAnimeList username to find to display the profile's statistics.

 ## Features